RyanLua/FluentAutoClicker/README.md

 Fluent Auto Clicker is open-source, giving users full transparency about what's running on their computer.
 Other auto clickers are often closed-source, meaning users can't even see the code they're running.

+## Contributing

+We welcome contributions from everyone.
+Before contributing, read the [contribution guidelines](https://github.com/RyanLua/FluentAutoClicker/blob/7d628732578d62b91334eea39a2669083d17b842/.github/CONTRIBUTING.md).

+First-time contributor?
+Make your first contribution to this repository by tackling one a ["good first issue."](https://github.com/RyanLua/FluentAutoClicker/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

+More experienced?
+Consider checking out a ["help wanted issue"](https://github.com/RyanLua/FluentAutoClicker/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 ###### <sup>1</sup> From top 5 most downloaded auto clickers from Microsoft Store October 2023